 Upgrading now can:

-- Reduce your exposure to future penalties.
+- Reduce your exposure to rising penalties.

 - Protect the value and marketability of your portfolio.